myd7349/Ongoing-Study/c#/notes/Automation.md

 > The solution to slow performance is to use the new **IUIAutomationElement** COM interface instead of the old System.Windows.Automation C# interface.
 After that the code will be running **lightning fast**!
 >
 > Apart from that the new interface offers much more patterns and  Microsoft is extending it continously.
 In the Windows 10 SDK  (UIAutomationClient.h and UIAutomationCore.h) several patterns and  properties have been added which are not available in the .NET  Automation framework.

+> For **.NET Forms applications** Microsoft did not make much effort to support them.
+The .NET **Calendar** control cannot be automated at all.
+The entire control is not even  recognized as Calendar.
+It has the ControlType "Pane" with no child  elements in it.
+The same applies to the **DateTimePicker**.
+And for complex controls like **DataGrid** and **PropertyGrid** the only implemented pattern is `LegacyIAccessible` which is a poor support.
+These controls should implement at least the `Table` and the `Grid` and the `ScrollItem` pattern.

 [Using UI Automation, Winforms Button Invoking multiple times](https://stackoverflow.com/questions/12591649/using-ui-automation-winforms-button-invoking-multiple-times)